 Universal Intervention: All students and families will be taught the meanings of chronic absence and how it differs from truancy in that it tracks both excused and unexcused absences.
 Anansi Charter School shall provide interventions for students who are chronically absent which means a student who is missing school five percent (5%) of the time or more, regardless of excused or unexcused absence and dependent upon the number of absences.
-Information will be provided verbally and in writing at the start of school Family Engagement Fair Tier 1 ACS employs an individual prevention strategy if a student misses five percent (5%) to pipe percent (9%) classes or days of school.
+Information will be provided verbally and in writing at the start of school Family Engagement Fair

+Tier 1 ACS employs an individual prevention strategy if a student misses five percent (5%) to

-nine percent (9%) classes or days of school.
+Tier 1 ACS employs an individual prevention strategy if a student misses five percent (5%) to nine percent (9%) classes or days of school.
 For our kindergarten through fifth grade students with this range of absences the parent/guardian is to be contacted by the attendance team for discussion, and our middle school students with this range of absences the parent/guardian and the student will participate in discussions with the attendance team.